 This cannot be overstated enough: do not try to fake empathy.
-Being real with your customers in both your broader messaging across platforms, but especially within a personal business holiday is absolutely a must.
+Being real with your customers in both your broader messaging across platforms and especially within a personal business holiday is absolutely a must.

 Keep the conversation going beyond the holiday season.

 Use your holiday message as an opportunity to show your customers that your business has the capacity to adapt to the changing environment by opening up channels for further conversations.
-Let them know your plans for the new year and how your company plans on continuing to meet their evolving needs.
+Let them know your plans for the new year and how your company is prepared to continue to meet their evolving needs.

-If your company is choosing to mail business new years cards instead of holiday or corporate Christmas messaging to clients in 2020, this would be a great opportunity to highlight your efforts to meet their needs in the new year.
+If your company is choosing to mail business new years cards instead of holiday or corporate Christmas cards to clients in 2022, the new year cards would be a great opportunity to highlight your efforts to meet their needs in 2023.

 How to start the message in your business holiday cards.

 There are a few different options in the ways you can address your clients.

 If you have the name of each customer, you’ll want to address them personally from the get-go.

 - ‘Dear Joe,’

 If your branding is a little less serious, you may want to address your cards directly to the recipient’s first name by skipping the ‘dear’ (if it aligns with your branding).